pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 Elastic Search is a very powerful Full Text Search Engine based on [Apache Lucene][lucene].
 Key characteristic of Elastic Search is that it is distributed at it's core.
 This means that you can easily scale it horizontally for the purpose of redundancy or performance.
-Elastic Search can also be used as datastore engine, but it has certain disadvantages:
+Elastic Search can also be used as data store engine, but it has certain disadvantages:

 * __Security__ - Elastic Search does not provide any internal security or access